 Portugal is really the newest and hottest in-demand destination when it comes to Europe’s already impressive array of travel options.

 You can do everything from sip on satisfying glasses of port wine for less than $5USD, munch on fish caught fresh that morning and hang out on beaches where the surf’s always good.
 Maybe you might even want to take a professional surf lesson for around $50 if you feel like “splurging” one day.

 All of this and more can be yours for the low, low cost of just around $60 USD a day.

 See Also: Why You Need to Visit Portugal Right Now

 16. Myanmar (Burma)

-This stunning nation littered with gilded pagodas should be the next stop on your 2017 travel list.
+This stunning nation littered with gilded pagodas should be the next stop on your 2021 travel list.
 For less than $30 USD a day you can experience all the charm (and hot air balloon rides) that this beautiful country has to offer.

-Named after the Latin word for silver, Argentina is the is ultimate destination for the cost-conscious.
+Named after the Latin word for silver, Argentina is the ultimate destination for the cost-conscious.
 Learn to dance in the country that invented the tango for as little as $50 daily.

 Enjoy world-class cuisine, exciting nightlife and great shopping for less than a night out in your metropolitan hometown.
 Break a leg, not your bank.